GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

    but you'll need to choose something else since that's now taken.

-3. In your local copy of the source, open the file pom.xml in a text editor and change the `artifactId` and  `app.id` elements from `hellobrowser` to the project name you registered in the developer console.
+3. In your local copy of the source, open the file pom.xml in a text editor and change the `artifactId` and  `app.id` elements from `hellobrowser` to the project name you registered in the Developer Console.

 4. Build and test the application using `mvn clean install`.
 Note that all unit tests pass.
 (And if you're feeling really ambitious, check the code coverage.)